wirl-ice/iceberg-beacon-track-database-tools/python/README.md

 # Iceberg Tracking Beacon Database: Standardization, Visualization and Collation

-Authors: Adam Garbo, Derek Mueller with earlier contributions by Jill Rajewicz, Anna Crawford and Cindy Lopes
+Authors: Derek Mueller, Adam Garbo, Jill Rajewicz, Anna Crawford and Cindy Lopes

-Date: 2024-07-31
+Date: 2024-11-22

 ## Introduction
 This Python code ingests raw tracking beacon data, standardizes it to a common format, peforms a number of data cleaning steps and outputs visualization and data products.